sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 }
 ```

-The node hash is calculated by the following equation where \(h\) is the hash function:
+The node hash is calculated by the following equation where $$h$$ is the hash function:

 $$
 \text{KeyPatriciaNodeHash} = h(\text{KeyFragment} || \text{ChildNodeHash}_1 || ... || \text{ChildNodeHash}_{16})
 $$

-To prove the validity of iter access, it is needed to re-construct the \(\text{KeyPatriciaNodeHash}\) of the designated key prefix, with all iterated keys.
+To prove the validity of iter access, it is needed to re-construct the $$\text{KeyPatriciaNodeHash}$$ of the designated key prefix, with all iterated keys.

 $$
 \begin{aligned}